gooofy/py-nltools/README.md

 * maryclient: g2p and speech synthesis using Mary TTS
 * sequiturclient: g2p using sequitur
 * pulseplayer: audio playback through pulseaudio
+* tokenizer: (as of this writing: german only) word tokenizer aimed at spoken language applications

 I plan to add modules as I need them in my AI projects.